jeremy-jarvis/applitools-demo/setting-up-applitools.md

   steps/visual-tests.steps
 ```

-You can name these files however you'd like, such as `welcome-page.feature` and `welcome-page.steps`.
+You can name these files however you'd like.
 I don't plan on having more than one feature or steps file, so I am naming them generically.
-Also, we'll forgo adding a `page-objects` folder.
-We'll borrow the page objects from the standard test suite.
+Also, we don't need to add a `page-objects` folder because we will borrow the page objects file(s) from the standard test suite.

 ### Feature File